Frequently Asked Questions

 My Hathorn® Wi-Fi app isn’t saving files to my phone.
 What’s going on?

 Always make sure to stop recording before shutting down the app.
-The app will say “Saved Successfully” when the file has been saved but it's always best to wait about 10 seconds before closing the app.
+The app will say “Saved Successfully” when the file has been saved but it's always best to wait a few seconds before closing the app.
 You can then shut down the app and turn off your camera.
 There are many Android phone manufacturers, and each operating system is different as is each update.
 Some of these updates and systems can cause the files to be saved in different locations or buried in a different file folder.
 If you can’t find your video files, try these steps:

 Delete the app and reinstall.
 This will pair the app to the phone’s new updated OS.

 Upon reinstallation always give the app permission to access your photos folder when asked.
 If you don't it cannot save anything.

 Download and install “VLC Media Player”.
 This is a free video viewing app.
 Installing this app will gather all the video files on your phone and make them easily accessible to you, including Hathorn videos.